-Admissibility rulesTo be admissible, amendments should conform to the rules and practices of the House in order to preserve the integrity of the bill.
+To be admissible, amendments should conform to the rules and practices of the House in order to preserve the integrity of the bill.
 The committee Chair rules on the admissibility of amendments and is advised by the legislative clerk.

 The following are the most common rules of admissibility:

-Report to HouseOnce the committee has concluded its clause-by-clause consideration of a bill, it reports the bill to the House with or without amendment.
+Once the committee has concluded its clause-by-clause consideration of a bill, it reports the bill to the House with or without amendment.
 The report contains only the actual text of the adopted amendments, as well as a mention of any clauses which were defeated.

 After a bill is adopted in committee and reported to the House, the next stage is report stage, which takes place in the House.

 Report stage is not a detailed line-by-line examination of a bill, but a review of the bill as reported from the committee.
-Since there is no clause-by-clause consideration of a bill, the only subjects for debate are the amendment proposed at report stage.
+Since there is no clause-by-clause consideration of a bill, the only subjects for debate are the amendments proposed at report stage.
 These are called “report stage motions”.
 If none are proposed or selected, there is no report stage debate.
 The House votes on the bill as reported and may then proceed immediately to third reading.

-Drafting amendmentsAs with amendments for committee stage, each Member should carefully consider which amendments, if any, he or she wishes to make to the bill.
-Once the Member has a proposal for an amendment, he or she should access the legislative drafting services offered by lawyers in the Office of the Law Clerk and Parliamentary Counsel.
-Based on written instructions given to them by Members, counsel will draft amendments on a confidential basis in the correct legal form in both official languages and in accordance with established legislative drafting standards.
-Once drafted, the amendments will be sent to the Member, who can then decide whether he or she wishes to proceed with them.
+If a Member has a proposal for an amendment, he or she should access the legislative drafting services offered by lawyers in the Office of the Law Clerk and Parliamentary Counsel.
+Based on written instructions given to them by Members, the parliamentary counsel will draft amendments on a confidential basis, in both official languages and in accordance with established legislative drafting standards.
+Once drafted, the report stage motions (amendments) will be sent to the Member, who can then decide whether he or she wishes to proceed with them.

 Since report stage can begin as soon as two sitting days following the presentation of the committee report to the House, it is important for Members to act quickly.
 It is advisable to contact the parliamentary counsel as early as possible in the process so that the draft amendments may be prepared and considered within the prescribed time constraints.

 The rules of admissibility at report stage are identical to those applied at committee stage (see “Admissibility rules” under Committee stage), with the following two exceptions:

 Even though they may be properly drafted in a legal sense and meet the criteria for admissibility, not all report stage motions published on the Notice Paper go forward for debate in the House.
 The Standing Orders give the Speaker the authority to select those which will be debated.
 This is done to avoid a repetition of committee stage, and to ensure that report stage retains its purpose, which is to enable the House to examine the committee’s work on a bill.
-Thus, the Speaker does not normally select motions which
+Thus, the Speaker does not normally select motions which:

 Motions may be selected if they